 Operational risk is the risk of loss from inadequate or failed internal processes, people and systems or from external events.
-This includes risks around cyber and information security, provision of external and internal services, financial crimes, financial reporting risk, fraud, IT systems, security and sourcing.
+This includes risks around cyber and physical security, IT systems, data and privacy, internal and external suppliers, people, business continuity, payments and transaction execution, financial reporting (incl. tax), health and safety and premises, and change execution.
 Operational risk is managed through an operational risk framework, including a Risk and Control Self-Assessment (RCSA) process, and operational risk policies.